 Supernormal stimuli are essentially artificially intensified versions of natural stimuli, which we consume and in doing so make ourselves “immune” to the effects of the natural.
 For a simple example consider the following: if you eat a Mars bar every day then strawberries will cease to taste sweet to you.
 The Mars bar represents a supernormal dose of sugar – far more than would be accessible in a natural context – and thus it sets your expectations of sweetness artificially high.
 So much so that old norms sweetness cease to be sweet at all.
 On the flip side if you never ate any refined sugar the opposite would be true: strawberries would taste very sweet indeed.

-One high profile example of supernormal stimulus which most people these days have cottoned onto is pornography.
+One high-profile example of supernormal stimulus which most people these days have cottoned onto is pornography.
 Porn is of course a supernormal version of sex, and is engineered to elicit highly concentrated doses of titillation.
-As a result porn addicts – just like sugar addicts or any other form of addict I suppose – are constantly chasing ever more specific and rarified hits of stimulation in order to remain satisfied.
-This has resulted in an epidemic which parallels that of obesity, only this time in sexual dysfunction.
-Reportedly real sex is no longer hitting the spot for a great number of young men who have been raised with on tap access to pornography – resulting in negative side effects ranging from performance issues to alarming stories of violence and degradation towards women being carried from the internet into real life sexual encounters.
+As a result, porn addicts – just like sugar addicts or any other form of addict I suppose – are constantly chasing ever more specific and rarified hits of stimulation in order to remain satisfied.
+This has resulted in an epidemic that parallels that of obesity, only this time in sexual dysfunction.
+Reportedly real sex is no longer hitting the spot for a great number of young men who have been raised with on-tap access to pornography – resulting in negative side effects ranging from performance issues to alarming stories of violence and degradation towards women being carried from the internet into real-life sexual encounters.

 In the case of both sugar and sex, supernormality is broadly understood and well documented.
-The point I want to make in this piece is that today everything is becoming supernormalised; and that it’s a pattern which has become both a blueprint for business success, and a roadmap to where we are going.
+The point I want to make in this piece is that today everything is becoming supernormalised; and that it’s a pattern that has become both a blueprint for business success and a roadmap to where we are going.
 For better and (let’s face it) worse.

 Taken in the abstract, the pattern looks something like this: